openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

   mode of operation for certification management so that I can switch between manual certificate management and third-party certificate management.

+- As an Openshift engineer, I want to be update the router so that it is able read secrets directly if all the preconditions have been met by the router serviceaccount.

 - As an OpenShift engineer, I want to be able to update Route API so that I can integrate OpenShift Routes with third-party certificate management solutions like cert-manager.

-- An an OpenShift engineer, I want to be able to watch routes and process routes having valid annotations so that the certificate data is injected into the route CR.

 - As an OpenShift engineer, I want to be able to run e2e tests as part of openshift/origin so that testcases are executed to signal feature health by CI executions.

 ### Goals

-- Provide users with a configurable option in Route API to provide externally managed certificate data.
+- Provide users with a configurable option in Route API to reference externally managed certificates via secrets.
-- Provide users with a mechanism to switch between using externally managed certificates and manually managed certificates on OpenShift routes and vice-versa.
-- Provide smooth roll out of new certificates on OpenShift router when managed certificates are renewed.
-- Provide latest certificate type information on the Route.

 ### Non-Goals

 - Provide certificate life cycle management controls on the Route API (expiryAfter, renewBefore, etc).
-- Provide migration of certificates from current solution.
+- Provide smooth roll out of new certificates on OpenShift router when referenced certificates are renewed (secret containing the certificate is updated).

 ## Proposal

-This enhancement proposes introducing a new controller (secret-injector) in [route-controller-manager](https://github.com/openshift/route-controller-manager) to manage a new annotation (secret-reference) on the Route object.
-This annotation enables the users to provide a reference to a Secret containing the serving cert/key pair that will be injected to `.spec.tls` and will be served by OpenShift router.
+This enhancement proposes extending the openshift/router to read serving certificate data either from the Route `.spec.tls.certificate` and `.spec.tls.key` or from a new field `.spec.tls.certificateRef` which is a `kubernetes.io/tls` type secret reference.
+This `certificateRef` field will enables the users to provide a reference to a Secret containing the serving cert/key pair that will be parsed and served by OpenShift router.
-This annotation will be given a higher preference if route CR also has `.spec.tls.certificate` and `.spec.tls.key` fields set.

 ### Workflow Description